tbaptistal/MORPHE2US/docs/4_building_a_model.md

 └── MORPHE2US.xlsx
 ```

-It is recommanded to give timeseries in .json and fill every other datas directly in the Excel file.
-The .json data should  follow the format described here (insert link to another page)
+> 📌 **Recommendation:** Provide time series in `.json` format and fill all other data directly in the Excel file.
+The `.json` data should follow the format described [here](#json-input-data-structure).
+All `.json` files in the `morpheus_project/data` folder will be read by the Python parser and integrated into the model.

 ---